GuikProd/MarketReminder/README.md

 ## Usage

+In order to use this project, you should have Docker & Docker-compose installed, the last requirements is to use [Google Cloud Platform](https://cloud.google.com/) (along with the GCP SDK), here, the GCP is used for building and API purpose.

 Once you've installed Docker, time to build the project.

 This project use Docker environment files in order to allow the configuration according to your needs,